oracle/db-sharding/container-based-sharding-deployment/README.md

 ### Building Oracle Database Image

-To build Oracle Sharding on Docker and a container, download and build an Oracle 23.4.0 Database image.
+To build Oracle Sharding on Docker and a container, download and build an Oracle 23.4.0 Database Image.
 See the Oracle Database Single Instance [README.MD](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/README.md), which is available on the Oracle GitHub repository.

 **Note**: Use the [README.MD](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/README.md) to create the image, and do not use the container instructions.
-For the container, use the steps given in this document under the [Create Containers](#create-containers) section.
+For the container, use the steps given in this document under the [Oracle Sharding in Containers Deployment Scenarios](#oracle-sharding-in-containers-deployment-scenarios) section.

 ### Building Extended Oracle Database Image with Sharding Feature